Continental Football League (2026): Players

 The CoFL will implement a structured and sustainable approach to roster management, aiming to ensure competitive balance and long-term player development across all franchises.

 Each team is allowed to invite up to 50 players to training camp.
 Of these, at least 25 players must be between the ages of 18 and 25.
 This policy is designed to encourage youth participation and the development of emerging talent rather than overreliance on veteran players.
 The league plan to attract student-athletes who entered the NCAA transfer portal but couldn't find new opportunities and allow them to be seen by pro scouts or return to the NCAA.

 Following training camp, team rosters are trimmed to a 36-player active roster and 4 additional practice squad members.
 The system mirrors professional roster structures while allowing smaller-market teams to manage player expenses responsibly.

 Local player rule

 Every CoFL franchise must include at least five local athletes on its final roster.
 Eligible players are defined as those who either played high school or small-college football within the team’s home region.
 The rule aims to strengthen community ties and foster fan loyalty through local representation, as each franchise will be granted exclusive regional rights to players from nearby FBS, FCS, and small college programs.

 Schedule

-The plan for the 2026 season is for 6-week regular season beginning mid-May (around Memorial Day), ending early July, with a championship game tentatively scheduled around July 4.
-The league will feature North and South divisions, and teams will play only against their divisions rivals (home and away):
+The league's schedule began on Memorial Day weekend with a slate of exhibition games against non-league opponents.
+Following that, a six-week regular season will follow.
+The South Division, having a full contingent of four teams, will see each member team play the other three teams twice in a home-and-away series, while the two surviving North Division teams were to play each other in a home-and-home, each were to host the Neptunes at home (fulfilling the Arrows' away dates) and used semi-pro teams, mostly from the Midwest Developmental Football League, to fill out the remainder of their schedule: